EdonaElshani/EdonaElshani/README.md

 ### Hi there 👋

 I'm Edona Elshani!
-I am a Fullstack Developer with almost 2️⃣ year of experience.
+I am a Fullstack Developer with almost 2️⃣ years of experience.
 </br>
 I am passionate about building responsive, user-friendly applications using the latest web technologies. </br>
 My primary languages are  C#, JavaScript, React.js, React Native, CSS, HTML, jQuery, and .NET.